 "Making people dance like hell, sweat like hell and scream like hell" Buraka Som Sistema

-In between globe-trotting trips exporting their unequivocal sound far and wide, the group set about work for their debut album for the fabric label.
-While Kalaf admits that their primary starting point is always, "making people dance like hell, sweat like hell and scream like hell," there's more to 'Black Diamond' than may meet the eye.
+'Black Diamond' is Buraka's debut LP.
 The title is a reference to the inherent corruption in the oil and diamond businesses, subjects close to home, and one of various cultural dialogues that take place amongst their rowdy beats.
-Kuduro music itself came about as a response to Angola's tempestuous and uncertain social and political climates - recurring themes in the long-player.
+Kuduro music itself came about as a response to Angola's tempestuous and uncertain social and political climates - recurring themes in the record.
 Present also is a message of hope, as Angola begins to move away from its dark political past.
-Indicative of the record's boundary-smashing appeal, it was recorded in a variety locations, from their native Portugal and Angola, to a variety of London studio hotspots.
+Indicative of the record's boundary-smashing appeal, it was recorded in various locations, from their native Portugal and Angola, to a variety of London studio hotspots.

 Tracks like 'Skank & Move' with Kano roar with an unruly bass-quake only possible in the post-grime era.
 Baile kingpin Deize Tigrona brings the Brazilian nastiness funk carioca-style on 'Aqui Para Voces', nodding to BSS' South American allies, whilst Angolan scud-missile Pongolove is one of the various spitters to showcase the irresistibly stark, hypnotic charms of their trademark sound on 'Kalemba'.
 It's an album that?s as inclusive as it is fiercely driven and focused.
 Buraka have a mission completed.